aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/imagedata/is_link_only/_index.md

 ## ImageData.is_link_only property

-Returns true if the image is linked and not stored in the document.
+Returns ``True`` if the image is linked and not stored in the document.

 ### Examples